 The first three steps are:

-tool, most start with a pendulum or L-rods.
-If nothing else is handy get
+most start with a pendulum or L-rods.
+If nothing else is handy get a fishing

-without interruptions or strong influences.
-Quiet your mind through meditation
+or strong influences.
+Quiet your mind through meditation or your favorite

 For the pendulum, hold the chain or string with thumb and finger, with the chain three to five inches long.
 Find a comfortable position, but for starting it may be important not to rest your elbow on a table.
 Then, start the pendulum swing either back and forth, or in a diagonal motion.
 For bobbers, the ready position is to hold it out at a 45-degree angle in front and observe the motion until it is relatively constant.